 Editions Didier Millet (EDM) was founded in 1989 in Paris by Didier Millet.
 He opened a branch of EDM in Singapore in 1990, which soon established itself as the headquarters and centre of the business.
-Today, EDM has offices in Singapore, Kuala Lumpur, Bangkok and Bali.
+Today, EDM has offices in Singapore, Kuala Lumpur and Bangkok.
 We also work closely with our sister company, Les Editions du Pacifique, based in Paris.

-The company currently employs 30 staff members: 23 in Singapore, four in Kuala Lumpur, two in Bangkok and one in Bali.
+The company currently employs 20 staff members: 10 in Singapore, six in Kuala Lumpur, and four in Bangkok.
 These are predominantly editors and graphic designers with staff also working in sales, marketing, production and accounts.

 EDM enjoys an international reputation for our high-quality books, and publishes approximately 30 new titles per annum in print form, and around 15 ebooks.
 We have published over 500 titles in total, of which some 130 are currently in print, comprising mainly general illustrated and reference titles for the adult trade market.
 The chief subject areas are travel, history, natural history, art, architecture, cookery and lifestyle.
 The books are mainly about Southeast Asia, but not exclusively so, and many of our titles have become standard reference sources for art and culture enthusiasts as well as travellers.

 EDM books are available in good bookshops and through the major online retailers.
 We have our own distribution in Singapore and Malaysia, and our books are sold internationally through our distributors and co-publishers around the world link, particularly in Asia, Australia, North America and Europe.